awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 The following example code receives an Amazon S3 event input and processes the message that it contains\.
 It resizes an image in the source bucket and saves the output to the target bucket\.

 **Note**
-For sample code in other languages, see [Sample Amazon Simple Storage Service Function Code](with-s3-example-deployment-pkg.md)\.
+For sample code in other languages, see [Sample Amazon S3 Function Code](with-s3-example-deployment-pkg.md)\.

 **Example index\.js**